Cannabis Lingo 101

 The myth of the classification of “Indica” is that all strains or cultivars within this category are relaxing.
 While this can be true of some strains (cultivars) within this category, the effects a strain will have are largely defined by the terpenes present in the cannabis.

 Hybrid – A hybrid cannabis plant is one that has intentionally cross bred by humans to have both Cannabis Sativa and Cannabis Indica in its genetics.
 Most varieties of cannabis today are hybrids.

 This category is the most accurate categorization.
 However, the myth here is that the effects vary because the strains are composed of different combinations of Sativa and Indica.
 When in actuality the effects vary largely due to the varying different cannabinoid and terpene profiles.

 Strain – This is the popular term for the variety of cannabis (eg. Purple Hindu Kush).
-This term is slowly losing traction and being replaced with the term cultivar.
+This term is slowly losing traction and the term cultivar is replacing it.
 This term can be used interchangeably with the terms cultivar, variety and selection.

 Cultivar – In the horticultural and botanical world, “cultivar” is now the preferred term to delineate the smell, flavors, yield, effects and other unique characteristics of a cultivated plant variety.
 The term cultivar only applies to cultivated varieties that were grown agriculturally and not in the wild.
 Cannabis plants which are grown in their native location and environment are called landrace varieties.

 Chemovar – Chemovars are far more scientific and specific.
 Scientists observe the terpene profile, cannabinoid presence and potency, and quantity of standard biomolecules like lipids and waxes to determine a chemovar.